mslw/mslw.github.io/_drafts/table.md

 sub-03         33  read
 ```

-We also have a set of intermediate files (first level output), which we organised (according to our whim, rather than a standard) in the following way:
+We also have a set of intermediate files (first level output), which we organised in the following way (this time according to our whim, rather than any standard):

 ```
 /work/sub-01/task-motor/con_0001.nii